Can returning Pogba solve Man Utd's midfield and mentality problems?

 The lack of control in midfield has let United down countless times this season.

-While Gerrard had Philip Coutinho to bring off the bench to turn the game, Rangnick wasn't in a position to introduce his own exciting January signing.
+While Gerrard had Philip Coutinho to bring off the bench to turn the game, Rangnick wasn't in a position to introduce an exciting January signing of his own.

-Despite admitting the difficulty of doing business in the January window, Rangnick has earmarked midfield as an area for improvement but, unless those above him change their minds, he is likely to have the same squad to see him through until the end of the season.
+Despite admitting the difficulty of doing business in the January window, Rangnick has earmarked midfield as an area for improvement but, unless those above him change their minds about doing deals in the next couple of weeks, he will have to stick with the same squad to see him through until the end of the season.

 So, he will have to make the best of the talent at his disposal, which means it is imperative that he solves the mental issue holding United back right now.

-Ole Gunnar Solskjaer admitted when he was in charge that sometimes the players would panic and not be able to see games out.
+Ole Gunnar Solskjaer admitted when he was in charge that sometimes the players would panic at the first sign of trouble and, thus, fail to see games out.

-Rangnick did not agree that there was panic in his team after Jacob Ramsey’s goal went in at Villa Park but they were not composed or experienced enough to withstand the inevitable onslaught which followed.
+Rangnick did not agree with the claim that his team panicked after Jacob Ramsey’s goal went in at Villa Park but they were not composed or experienced enough to withstand the inevitable onslaught which followed.

 Indeed, just four minutes later, the hosts were level.

-It was tough to take, given that this had been United's best performance of Rangnick's short tenure but it's clear that the players lack confidence.
+It was tough to take, given that it had been United's best performance of Rangnick's short tenure up until that point, but it's clear that the players lack confidence when the going gets tough.

-The onus is now on the manager to draw on his motivational skills to restore it, as his bosses won't be looking to the winter window for answers.
+The onus is now on the manager to draw on his motivational skills to restore some belief and mental toughness, as his bosses won't be looking to the winter window for answers.